suhasHere/moq-drafts/draft-nandakumar-moq-scenarios.md

 When dropping objects within the same priority:

-* higher object numbers, which are later in the group are "less important" more likely to be dropped than larger object numbers but objects in earlier previous MAY be dropped ahead of the current group.
+* higher object numbers in the same group, which are later in the group, are "less important" and more likely to be dropped than objects in the same group with a lower object number.
+Objects in a previous group are "less important" than objects in the current group and MAY be dropped ahead of objects in the current group.

 The specification above assumes that the relay can detect the onset of congestion, and has a way to drop objects.
 There are several ways to